FlederJ/QuartzMaPlus/content/Themen/Stetigkeit/continuity.md

 >[!info] Proposition
 >Seien $A,B\subseteq \mathbb{R}$ und $g:A\to B$ und $f:B\to \mathbb{R}$.
 Wenn $g$ stetug in $c\in A$ ist und $f$ stetig in $g(c)\in B$ ist, dann ist $f\circ g$ stetig in $c$.

----

->[!TODO] LIST BACKLINKS
->important and interesting idea: list the (important) backlinks to each document